itsgoingd/slim-services/README.md

 SlimServices
 ============

-SlimServices is an implementation of a service manager for the [Slim PHP microframework](http://github.com/codeguy/slim) based on [Laravel 4](http://laravel.com) service providers and DI container, allowing you to use core and many third-party Laravel packages in Slim based projects.
+SlimServices is a service manager for the [Slim PHP microframework](http://github.com/codeguy/slim) based on [Laravel 4](http://laravel.com) service providers and DI container, allowing you to use core and many third-party Laravel packages in Slim based projects.

 For example, to add Eloquent ORM to your Slim app: